Azure/azure-sdk-for-js/sdk/core/core-https/documentation/core2.md

-# Azure SDK for JS Core 2.0
+# Azure Core 2.0 for JS SDKs

 ## What do you mean 2.0?